Rules & Policies

 • Student Course Loads

-The normal student course load during a long semester (fall or spring) is 15 to 17 semester hours.
-First-semester freshmen are encouraged to limit themselves to the number of semester hours shown in the student's course of study (major) in the General Catalog.
+3. First-semester freshmen are encouraged to limit themselves to the number of semester hours shown in the student's course of study (major) in the General Catalog.

-The maximum course load for a summer term is seven semester hours.
-A student may register for no more than nine semester hours in a summer day and concurrent evening term combined.
-A student may not receive credit for more than 14 semester hours for a full summer term.
-Students requesting special approval to exceed any of these limits should determine if the institution to which they expect to transfer will accept credits earned under such conditions.
-The maximum course load for a minimester term is three semester hours.
-The maximum course load for an eight-week session is eight semester credit hours.
+1. The maximum course load for a summer term is seven semester hours.
+The maximum course load for a full summer term is 14 semester hours.
+Students requesting special approval to exceed these limits should determine if the institution to which they expect to transfer will accept credits earned under such conditions.

 1. Previous college course load(s) and grades earned.